Menus:

 The National Association of Railroad Passengers (NARP) is a lobbying and passenger rail advocacy group.
 If you would like to help Amtrak to be able to serve you better, the best thing you can do is to join NARP.
 Their web site also has up-to-date news about Amtrak.

-A huge amount of Amtrak route info can be found at TrainWeb Travel, with other items of info at TrainWeb.
+A huge amount of Amtrak route info can be found at TrainWeb Travel, with other items of train info at TrainWeb.

 The Rail Passenger USA site contains a wealth of info about rail travel in the U.S. including very useful route guides.